jhoff13/Slopulism-/README.md

 # Wheel of Slop

-Do you find yourself having Slop Paralysis when searching for lunch in Kendall square?
-Slopulism is here to help
+Do you find yourself having Slop Paralysis while searching for lunch in Kendall square?
+Spin the Wheel of Slop!

 Simply populate a config file with the slop shops of interest and their corresponding probabilities and feed to the script.
 Pre-populated slop configs are available including: *classic_kendall_slop*, *solab_favs*, and *jackpot*.